mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_5c-1.png" width="672" />

-### Figure 6.6: Absolute Geographic Layout {#Figure_6_6}
+### Figure 6.6: Absolute Geographic Layout {- #Figure_6_6}

 Fig. 6.6.
 Map of major Roman roads and major settlements on the Iberian Peninsula, (a) with roads mapped along their actual geographic paths and (b) roads shown as simple line segments between nodes.
 The figure that appears in the book was originally created using GIS software but it is possible to prepare a quite similar figure in R using the tools we outlined above.
 To reproduce the results presented here you will need to download [the node information file](data/Hispania_nodes.csv) and the [road edge list](data/Hispania_roads.csv).
+We have created a script called [map_net.R](scripts/map_net.R) which will produce similar maps when supplied with a network object and a file with node locations in lat/long coordinates.

 ```r